dependents/node-module-lookup-amd/Readme.md

 * `config`: the path to your RequireJS configuration file
  * As an optimization, you can provide a pre-parsed config object (the contents of the RequireJS config in object form) as `config`.
 You are then required to provide a `directory` argument which is assumed to be the location where your config would have been.
+* `fileSystem`: An alternative `fs` implementation to use for filesystem interactions.
+Defaults to node's `fs` implementation if not supplied.

 ### Shell usage